tilkinsc/MemLeeks/README.md

 # MemLeeks
-Very simplex methodology for detecting memory leaks in C programs
+Very simplex, cross-platform methodology for detecting memory leaks in C programs

 There is probably better out there.
 This should be laggy as heck in a real, big program.
 Although, for testing certain variables, this does justice.